CUNY-CL/yoyodyne/README.md

 When features are present, models are responsible for fusing encoded source and features and do so in a model-specific fashion.
-For example, ordinary RNNs and transformers concatenate source and features encodings on the length dimension whereas hard attention and pointer-generator models average across the features encoding across the length dimension and the concatenate the resulting tensor with the source encoding on the encoding dimension; by doing so they preserve the source length and make it impossible to attend directly to features symbols.
+For example, ordinary RNNs and transformers concatenate source and features encodings on the length dimension whereas hard attention and transducer models average across the features encoding across the length dimension and the concatenate the resulting tensor with the source encoding on the encoding dimension; by doing so they preserve the source length and make it impossible to attend directly to features symbols.